1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCommunity Benefit Fund is sponsored by New Mexico Department of Workforce Solutions.
-Supports projects that reduce greenhouse gas emissions, increase renewable energy use, and promote economic development addressing climate change.
+This fund supports programs that reduce greenhouse gases, modernize the electrical grid, increase renewable energy use, increase energy efficiency, reduce combustion vehicle use, assess/reduce climate change effects, establish economic development to address climate change, and …

 Get alerted about grants like this